Join Our Newsletter

 Discover a Taste of Tradition

 Surrounded by picturesque countryside and quaint black and white villages lie the charmingly down-to-earth and historic market towns of Leominster, Bromyard and Kington.
-There are (naturally) foodie havens galore to be explored in the vicinity but setting up camp at one of these spots has other advantages - one is an antiques mecca, one a folk festival hotspot and one a walkers paradise.
-We'll leave you to discover which is which - outside of meal times, of course.
+There are (naturally) foodie havens galore to be explored in the vicinity, but setting up camp at one of these spots has other advantages too including an antiques mecca, a folk festival hotspot and a walkers paradise.
+We'll leave you to discover which is which, outside of meal times, of course.

 Big Five Foodie Sightings